samashech/Trackly-AI/README.md

 * **The Dashboard (Frontend):** A beautiful glassmorphism **React + Vite** web app where you manage your tasks, view your AI Risk Analysis, and chat with the AI Planner.
 * **The Enforcer (Chrome Extension):** A custom Google Chrome extension that quietly polls the backend.
 When a task goes overdue, it dynamically extracts the `blocked_sites` array for that specific task and instantly redirects your browser if you try to visit them.

+## 🔒 Privacy & Security (100% Local)
+**None of your personal data is stolen, tracked, or sent to the cloud.**
+Because this application uses **Ollama** to run the Artificial Intelligence directly on your computer's own hardware, you do not need an internet connection to use the AI Planner or the AI Interrogation features.
+Your tasks, your browsing history, and your conversations with the AI never leave your local system.

 ---

 ## 🚀 How to Run It on Your System